gx9702/UA-TypeRepository/Core/Part14/DataTypes/DataTypeDescription/readme.md

 <!-- datatype -->
 ## DataTypeDescription
+This Structure DataType is the abstract base type for all DataType descriptions containing the DataType NodeId and the definition for custom DataTypes like Structures and Enumerations.
+The DataTypeDescription is formally defined in Table A.3.
 <!-- end of description -->
 The fields of the DataTypeDescription DataType are defined in the following table: